 It typically takes five or more years of growth from the time of planting before new trees reach the 10-foot height to be captured in the tree canopy coverage analysis.
 Additionally, the aerial photograph update method only captures relatively large-scale changes to the tree canopy.
-Therefore, repeating the lidar survey (to identify trees, by measuring height) at approximately eight-year intervals would be useful to demonstrate change in canopy coverage.
-Due to the high cost of lidar surveys, it is recommended that the City join with King County or other jurisdictions to share costs.
-A lidar survey performed around 2021 would be ideal for updating the tree canopy coverage and setting a new baseline.
+Therefore, repeating the Lidar survey (to identify trees, by measuring height) at approximately eight-year intervals would be useful to demonstrate change in canopy coverage.
+Due to the high cost of Lidar surveys, it is recommended that the City join with King County or other jurisdictions to share costs.
+A Lidar survey performed around 2021 would be ideal for updating the tree canopy coverage and setting a new baseline.
+The following exhibit demonstrates the differences in the data sets.